solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-3-Deployment-evolution-options.md

 Moving to Azure Kubernetes Service (AKS) will enable the application to inherit all the enterprise features provided by AKS.
 Moreover, Kubernetes apps that persist data in MySQL Flexible Server unlock numerous benefits:

-- In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency
+- In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.
-- Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/deploy-proxysql-as-a-service-on-kubernetes-using-azure-database/ba-p/1105959)
+- Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/deploy-proxysql-as-a-service-on-kubernetes-using-azure-database/ba-p/1105959).
-- Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator](https://azure.github.io/azure-service-operator/)
+- Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator](https://azure.github.io/azure-service-operator/).

 To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)](https://github.com/Azure/azure-mysql/tree/master/DeveloperGuide/step-2-developer-journey-steps/04-AKS) article to host the database and web app containers on an enterprise-ready AKS instance.